exposit/katamoiran/_posts/2016-11-13-yaml-pandoc-latex.md

 ---
 ```

 That's what you put in the YAML header to make your pandoc-created Markdown-to-LaTex pdf out of one of Pythia's ".md" logs, with "black" colored fiction blocks and "light gray" everything else.
+Assuming your font supports it.

 Basically, we're setting all the base fonts except the regular (non italic, non bold) to light gray (since Pythia outputs everything not tagged "plain" as italic, bold, or bold-italic), and then reverting any italics or bold inside the plain blocks back to black.
 It's not perfect, because we rely on the logform to tag exceptions with "\plain", and it completely ignores the case of differing formatting inside a single mechanics block, but it's pretty close.

-Obviously you can change the colors around; define whatever colors you'd like to use, using any of the patterns here: (LaTex colors at wikibooks)[https://en.wikibooks.org/wiki/LaTeX/Colors].
+Obviously you can change the colors around; define whatever colors you'd like to use, using any of the patterns here: [LaTex colors at wikibooks](https://en.wikibooks.org/wiki/LaTeX/Colors).
 Or just adjust the definition for "light-gray"; the closer the ".60" is to 1.0, the darker the color.
 I would suggest .30, .60, or .90.

 Or just go html: